On a conjecture of Furusho over function fields: Introduction

 \subsection{Organization of this paper}

-We mention that one of our goals in writing this paper has been to introduce our techniques as general and robust as possible.
+We mention that one of our goals in writing this paper has been to introduce our techniques in as general and robust a form as possible.
 Therefore we do not organize this paper in order matching the steps from (I) to (IV) above.
 We first review the related theory of Anderson $t$-modules and Anderson dual $t$-motives in Section~\ref{Sec: Fiber coproducts}, and then consider the fiber coproducts of Anderson dual $t$-motives in a setting as general as possible.
 The purpose of Section~\ref{Sec: Key Lemma} is to establish the key result in Lemma~\ref{Lemma: Key Lemma} for handling tractable coordinates of logarithmic vectors with respect to the fiber coproduct in question.
 Then step~(IV) above becomes a consequence of Lemma~\ref{Lemma: Key Lemma}.
 Section~\ref{Sec: log G ell} is devoted to verify Step~(II) above.
 In Section~\ref{Sec: Proof of Main Thm} we set the stage for our MZV's: to any given MZV we associate a fiber coproduct family of Anderson dual $t$-motives satisfying the hypothesis of Lemma~\ref{Lemma: Key Lemma}; furthermore an explicit integral point is picked up on the $t$-module associated to each of the $t$-motives in this coproduct family.
 This set up then enables us to prove Theorem~\ref{Thm: Introduction}.

-Finally, we define $v$-adic MZV's in Section~\ref{Sec: v-adic MZV} and give a logarithmic interpretation for them (see Theorem~\ref{T: LogInt for v-adic MZV}).
+Finally, we define $v$-adic MZV's in Section~\ref{Sec: v-adic MZV} and prove~Theorem~\ref{T: v-adic MZV Intro}.
 We then use these logarithmic interpretations for $\infty$-adic and $v$-adic MZV's (Theorems~\ref{Thm: Introduction} and \ref{T: LogInt for v-adic MZV}) as well as Yu's sub-$t$-module theorem~\cite{Yu97} to prove Theorem~\ref{Thm: Well-defined map in Introduction}.
 At the end we list three natural and interesting questions in Remark~\ref{Rem: future project}, which we will investigate in a future project.